 Since its founding in 1969, Sotheby’s Institute has built an extensive global network of diverse individuals, which grows with every class.
 Each year, over 2,500 students study with Sotheby’s Institute and go on to work and network, across every sector of the art world.
 The Master’s degree alone has over 8,000 alumni — the largest and most powerful alumni network of its kind.

 From field study trips to behind-the-scenes visits and expert-led instruction – a Sotheby’s Institute experience includes a unique, firsthand study of the art world, making sure that students are well equipped with a depth of understanding, art historical scholarship, and business acumen relevant to today’s art world.

-Found in the heart of Bloomsbury, the London campus is at the center of one of the world’s most important art capitals.
-The Institute is situated in Bedford Square, built between 1775 and 1783, one of the best preserved Georgian squares in London with a private central garden.
-The London Institute is part of the ‘larger academy’ of Bedford Square, located next door to premier educational institutions such as the Architectural Association and the Paul Mellon Centre, with the University of London and the British Museum in the neighboring square.
-Sotheby’s auction house, the National Gallery, the National Portrait Gallery and the Royal Academy Of Arts are a few minutes’ walk away.
+Settled in the heart of Bloomsbury, Sotheby’s Institute-London is part of Bedford Square, one of the best-preserved Georgian squares in London.
+A private central garden lies at the heart of the square, and is accessible to Institute students through a private key.
+Sotheby’s auction house, the National Gallery, the National Portrait Gallery, and the Royal Academy of Arts are a few minutes’ walk away.
 The Institute is also close to Mayfair, the traditional center of the London art market, where many dealers and galleries are located.